LiveGTech/OS-Bootstrap/README.md

 Many parts of the bootstrapping process are cached in the `cache/` folder, and so once fully-bootstrapped, bootstrapping again will be quicker to perform.

+To check whether KVM is enabled, install the `cpu-checker` package, then run the `kvm-ok` command.

+> **Note:** If you are using WSL 2 on Windows to perform bootstrapping, then you will need to use WSL 2 version 5.4 or higher.
+Enable Windows Hypervisor, then add `nestedVirtualization=true` under `[wsl2]` in the WSL 2 config file.

 ## Bootstrapping
+Before bootstrapping, ensure that a the copy of the gShell AppImage file you wish to include exists under `cache/gshell.AppImage`.

 To bootstrap LiveG OS, run the following:

 ```bash
 $ ./bootstrap.sh
 ```

+When complete, the distributable ISO file will be available at `build/system.iso`.

+## Pipeline architecture
+Here is the process that the bootstrapper follows to create a system image:

+1. Start web server so that Debian setup preseed file can be accessed from inside the VM

+2. Download Debian setup image (`cache/base.iso`) if haven't already

+3. Create base install (`cache/baseinstall.img`) if haven't already

+    a.
+Create blank system disk (`build/system.img`)

+    b.
+Boot system disk with QEMU and launch setup with preseed file (setup launch performed by `bootkeys.sh`)

+    c.
+Wait for setup to finish (setup is performed without user input, and the VM shuts down and QEMU exits when setup is complete)

+    d.
+Move gShell AppImage into web server (`host/cache/gshell.AppImage`)

+    e.
+Mount system disk image to `build/rootfs` so that root filesystem can be accessed

+    f.
+Create/modify files in root filesystem to customise system image with LiveG branding, in addition to copying `firstboot.sh` into the root filesystem

+    g.
+Unmount root filesystem, writing changes to system disk image

+4. Build bootable ISO image from system disk image

+    a.
+Mount system disk image to `build/rootfs`

+    b.
+Copy GRUB configuration to root filesystem (`build/rootfs/boot/grub/grub.cfg`) as well as fstab file and filesystem overlay setup script (`build/rootfs/sbin/initoverlay`; run as `init` so is very first process when booting from Linux kernel)

+    c.
+Make ISO file from root filesystem using `grub-mkrescue`

+## Useful commands
+* `./bootstrap.sh` to start bootstrapping process
+* `rm -rf cache` to clear cache and run through full bootstrapping process
+* `sudo mount -o loop,offset=1048576 build/system.img build/rootfs` to modify root filesystem of system disk image (`sudo` required to modify `build/rootfs` contents)
+* `sudo umount build/rootfs` to unmount root filesystem and save changes to mounted disk image
+* `cp build/system.img cache/system.img && ./makeiso.sh` to make an ISO image after manually modifying `build/system.img`
+* `./reapplyfirstboot.sh` to test the first-boot script after making changes to `firstboot.sh`